 Individuals reporting harassment are not expected to discuss the incident with the offending party.

 Reporting individuals will be asked to provide a description of the incident and may be invited to support any potential investigation by participating in an information-gathering interview.

 All reports will be treated seriously and investigated promptly.
 All reports will be strictly confidential to the extent permitted, as long as the rights and safety of others are not compromised.

 Upon receipt of a report of harassment or other unacceptable behavior, the incident will be investigated by the CSE President, President-Elect, and Executive Director, with the goal of taking swift and decisive action to ensure the safety and comfort of all participants.
+If any of the prescribed members of the investigative party are colleagues or close associates of parties involved in the alleged incident, or otherwise considered to be in conflict, another current or immediate-past member of the Executive Committee or Board of Directors may be asked to serve on the investigation team.
+A template investigation plan and procedures document will be provided by CSE staff to support the investigation.
 As deemed necessary and depending on the nature of the behavior, this group may choose to involve external counsel such as other CSE volunteer officers, an ombudsman, and/or legal representation.
+At the conclusion of the investigation, the investigative party will report to the CSE Board of Directors and inform all parties of the outcome.
 In all cases, the safety of the participants will take priority.

 Individuals engaging in unacceptable behavior prohibited by this policy may be subject to sanctions at the discretion of the investigating group, based on the severity and nature of the behavior.
 Such sanctions may include but are not limited to:

 - Verbal warning